 Room and Class Scheduling

-The Event Management System (EMS) is used for temporary or yearly requests outside of rooms scheduled for classes.
-Banner is a parent system that houses all WWU data, including class schedules.
-Banner then populates the information you see in Classfinder and EMS.
-Course details changes such as meeting time, and meeting room must be made in Banner.
+Mazevo is used for single or repeating room reservation requests outside of rooms scheduled for classes.
+Banner is the parent system that houses all WWU course data, including class locations.
+Banner then populates the information you see in Classfinder and Mazevo.
+Course detail changes such as meeting time and meeting room must be made in Banner.

-Regularly scheduled studio and masterclasses should be inputted in Banner/Classfinder.
-This guarantees that this time is in student schedules on Web4U.
+Regularly scheduled studio and masterclasses are loaded into Banner/Classfinder.
+This guarantees that information for these courses is available to students in Web4U.

-Faculty who arrange their studio or masterclass based on student availability should not schedule through Banner/Classfinder and are responsible for requesting rooms through EMS at the beginning of the academic year or quarter.
+Faculty who schedule their studio or masterclasses based on student availability should not schedule through Banner/Classfinder.
+These faculty are responsible for requesting their teaching rooms through Mazevo at the beginning of the academic year or quarter.

 Curriculum and Course Details